 If you rename a server to another physical device or to a device running a different operating system, you may encounter problems in the following areas as well as other problems not yet identified:

 - Patch history

-- Repeaters (repeater routing rules and basic repeaters with pre-existing staging directories)
+- Repeaters (repeater routing rules, configuration of Advanced Repeater servers, and basic repeaters with pre-existing staging directories)

 - Custom configuration object registration and usage

 - Deploy Jobs (advanced Deploy Jobs that have been previously scheduled and the ability to undo Deploy Jobs)